realm/realm-java/README.md

  * `./gradlew tasks` will show all the available tasks
  * `./gradlew javadoc` will generate the Javadocs
  * `./gradlew monkeyExamples` will run the monkey tests on all the examples
+ * `./gradlew installRealmJava` will install the Realm library and plugin to mavenLocal()

 Generating the Javadoc using the command above will report a large number of warnings.
 The Javadoc is generated, and we will fix the issue in the near future.